 - damage to the neck arteries

-- benign paroxysmal positional vertigo (an inner ear/vertigo disorder)
+- benign paroxysmal positional vertigo, which is

 - brain tumor

-Tests to check for these conditions may include:
+- Tests to check for these conditions may include:

 - hearing tests